Skip to main content

 Officially Supported Detectors

-Frigate provides the following builtin detector types: cpu, edgetpu, hailo8l, onnx, openvino, rknn, rocm, and tensorrt.
+Frigate provides the following builtin detector types: cpu, edgetpu, hailo8l, memryx, onnx, openvino, rknn, and tensorrt.
 By default, Frigate will use a single CPU detector.
 Other detectors may require additional configuration as described below.
 When using multiple detectors they will run in dedicated processes, but pull from a common queue of detection requests from across all cameras.

 Edge TPU Detector